-The Office of Career Services has undertaken, in association with CSO Research, Inc., a career services offering called Career Net.
-The purpose of Career Net is to enlarge the career opportunities of participating NYIT students and graduates by making confidential information on those students and graduates (the "student information") available, online, to a prospective employer or employers (in each case, a "Participating Employer") and, conversely, to bring to the attention of Participating Employers NYIT students and graduates seeking employment.
+The Office of Career Services has contracted with Handshake, an online career management platform.
+The purpose of Handshake is to provide career opportunities to NYIT students and graduates by making confidential information on those students and graduates (the "student information") available, online, to a prospective employer or employers (in each case, a "Participating Employer") and, conversely, to bring to the attention of Participating Employers NYIT students and graduates seeking employment.

 The Participating Employer understands and agrees:

 - that the student information being made available to it is confidential information, and may be used only for the purposes of evaluating a given student's suitability for employment with the Participating Employer, and for no other purpose;

 - that the student information to which the Participating Employer is gaining electronic access has been posted directly by the student, without opportunity for review or correction by NYIT and that, accordingly, NYIT cannot and does not guarantee its accuracy;

 - to share or disclose the student information, within the operations of the Participating Employer, only on a need-to-know basis;